 Ethical Approval and Competing interests not applicable

-Authors' contributions: Darwin Mena developed the models and simulation.
-Darwin Mena, Carlos Peña-Guzmán, Ronal Sierra and Manuel Rodriguez analyzed the data, results and developed the discussion with their conclusions.
+Authors’ contributions: Darwin Mena developed the models and simulation.
+Darwin Mena, Carlos Peña-Guzmán, Ronal Sierra, and Manuel Rodriguez analyzed the data and results, and developed the discussion and conclusions.

-Funding: This research project was financed by the FODEIN research call of the Santo Tomas University.
+Funding: This research project was financed by the FODEIN research call from Santo Tomas University.

 Availability of data and materials not applicable